 In the video below, which also shows off some fancy lighting effects via SEUS Renewed, one of the best Minecraft shaders, adds a ray tracing look to Minecraft using regular old rasterization methods.
 It looks great though, and it helps highlight the terrific-looking texture details on Dmitriy’s resource pack.

 Check it out:

 The creeper faces on the chiseled sandstone blocks actually look like they’ve been carved into the rock, and cobblestone has deep grooves around each of its component, er, cobbles.
 Minecraft Beacon blocks have beautiful new details.
 Maybe the most stunning makeover is to bookcases, which now look stocked with actual leather-bound tomes.

 You can download the lite pack from the Dmitriy’s Stylized Resource Pack site, which is also where you’ll find links to his Patreon if you decide you want to support his work and see the full pack.
 It’s not finished yet – right now it’s in beta while he works through the basic blocks before taking on more complex objects with animation.
 But what’s there already is gorgeous, and the packs will in theory work even on lower-spec PCs.
 You’ll need the Java edition of Minecraft to run the mod, although Dmitriy says he’s hoping to add support for the Bedrock edition as well.

+While you’re altering the look of your Minecraft world, you might want to take a peek at our favourite Minecraft texture packs.
 Maybe snag some new Minecraft skins and have a look around.